Green Transit Incentives Program (GreenTRIP)

 Albertans are already seeing some of the benefits of GreenTRIPís nearly $1.6 billion investment since the first call for applications in 2010.

 Under GreenTRIP, up to a total of $2 billion is available over the life of the program.
-Public transit capital projects are eligible for cost-sharing, generally on a maximum two-thirds Government of Alberta and a minimum of one-third proponent basis.
+Public transit projects are eligible for cost-sharing.
+The funding available under GreenTRIP has been allocated as follows:

 - 40 per cent to the Calgary Region ($800 million)